-For the year under review, Group revenue amounted to RMB61.2 million, a 19.1% decrease from the RMB75.6 million in the previous financial year.
-This was largely due to the challenging market conditions arising from the COVID-19 pandemic that led to declines in both domestic and exports sales.
-Furthermore, sales results were also impacted by fluctuations in foreign currency exchanges rates.
+For the year under review, Group revenue amounted to RMB56.5 million, a 7.7% decrease from RMB61.2 million in the previous financial year.
+This was largely due to the challenging market conditions caused by the COVID-19 pandemic and electricity curtailment in Fuzhou in the second quarter of FY2022 which dampened production capacity and led to a decline in domestic sales.
+Additionally, fluctuations in foreign currency exchange rates impacted export sales of our products to our key markets.